To learn more about the staff of NZ Māori Tourism, please read the profiles below. The contact details for each staff member can also be found here.

 Hamoa

-Honsol started as a Finance & Special Projects Adviser for NZ Māori Tourism in 2021 after moving to New Zealand the year prior.
+Honsol started as a Finance & Special Projects Advisor for NZ Māori Tourism in 2021 after moving to New Zealand the year prior.
 Before joining the whānau, he was the Programme Finance Analyst at the UNDP Multi Country Office in Samoa serving the Cook Islands, Niue, Tokelau and Samoa.

 An accountant by profession, Honsol is a member of CA Samoa and has worked in various government agencies in Samoa and other development agencies in the Pacific as an accountant/auditor with the aim of improving outcomes for Pacific people.